 Instructions

-• Heat the oil and saute the vegetables: In a large heavy pot or Dutch oven, heat 2 tablespoons extra virgin olive oil over medium-high heat until shimmering.
-Add the chopped onion, carrots, and garlic and cook, stirring frequently, for about 3 to 5 minutes or until the carrots have softened and the onions and garlic are fragrant.
+• Heat the oil and saute the vegetables: Set a large heavy pot or Dutch oven over medium-high heat.
+Add the olive oil.
+Once the oil begins to shimmer, add the chopped onion, carrots, and garlic.
+Cook, stirring frequently, for about 3 to 5 minutes or until the carrots have softened and the onions and garlic are fragrant.

-• Cook the sausage: Add in the Italian sausage and cook, stirring often for about 5 minutes or until the sausage is cooked.
-Carefully drain excess fat, particularly if you used pork sausage.
+• Cook the sausage: Add the Italian sausage and cook, breaking it up as you go, until the sausage is cooked through, about 5 minutes.
+Carefully, drain excess fat, especially if you used pork sausage.

 • Add the liquids and seasonings: Add the tomato sauce, chicken broth, and Italian seasoning.
 Stir to combine.
 Raise the heat and allow the liquid to come to a boil.

-• Add the pasta and finish the soup: Add the tortellini pasta and cook according to package instructions (about 3 to5 minutes), then stir in the kale leaves.
-Turn the heat off.
-Add the flour to the milk and whisk well then slowly stir the mixture into the soup.
+• Add the pasta and finish the soup: Add the tortellini and cook according to package instructions (about 3 to 5 minutes), then stir in the kale leaves.
+In a small bowl, whisk together the flour and milk, then slowly stir the mixture into the soup.
+Remove from heat.

 • Serve: Ladle the soup into serving bowls and finish with grated Parmesan cheese and red pepper flakes to your liking.
 Serve immediately.